 Printed Advent calendars first appeared in the 20th century.
 Gerhard Lang created a printed version based on his childhood memory where his mother would attach 24 sweets to cardboard squares to countdown to Christmas.
 In 1908, he created the Advent calendar with his own colored drawings.
 It was later modified to include doors to the calendar, making it an immediate hit with the masses.

 As these calendars were produced in Germany, World War II brought a halt to their production.
 Richard Sellmer started producing the calendars once more after the war and soon became its leading producer.
 Dwight D. Eisenhower, the US president in the 1950s, was photographed opening an Advent calendar with his grandchildren, which was printed in many newspapers.
-Since then, he has been credited to have popularized Advent calendars in the United States.
+Since then, he has been credited with the popularized Advent calendars in the United States.

 How does an Advent Calendar work?

-Advent calendars are a tradition in most French households and help excited children countdown to Christmas.
+Christmas advent calendars are a tradition in most French households and help excited children countdown to Christmas.
 From December 1st, the kids open one door a day until Christmas Eve.
 Each door hides behind it a surprise that feeds the joy of the festive season but also builds the excitement for the final Christmas gift.

 What to put in an Advent Calendar?